lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ###### Push Style — Transaction Execution via `execute()`

-The delegatee calls `execute(target, data)` on the `DelegationContract`, which forwards the call to the target protocol contract.
+The delegate calls `execute(target, data)` on the `DelegationContract`, which forwards the call to the target protocol contract.
 From the target's perspective, `msg.sender` is the `DelegationContract` address.

 ```
-Off-chain bot (delegatee)          DelegationContract         Protocol contract
+Off-chain bot (delegate)          DelegationContract         Protocol contract
         │                                  │                          │
         │── execute(target, data) ────────►│                          │
         │   [optional msg.value]           │                          │